isabella232/media-analytics.en-1/help/sdk-implement/cookbook/sdk-vs-launch-qoe.md

 ---
-seo-title: Identifying Launch and Media SDK differences
+seo-title: Understand Launch versus Media SDK differences
-title: Identifying Launch and Media SDK differences
+title: Understand Launch versus Media SDK differences
 uuid:

 ---

-# Identifying Launch and Media SDK differences
+# Understand Launch versus Media SDK differences

-## Features
+## Feature differences

-* Launch - Replaces DTM; makes setting up, configuring, and extending media tracking much easier.
-Has a UI with app-store-like collection of different "apps" (extensions) you can choose from.
+* *Launch* - Replaces Dynamic Tag Management (DTM).
+Launch provides you with a UI that helps walk you through setting up, configuring, and deploying your web-based media tracking solutions.
-* Media SDK - Still recommended for Mobile apps; mature, efficient, robust tracking API.
+* *Media SDK* - The Media SDKs provide you with libraries designed for specific platforms.
+The Media SDK is recommended for adding media tracking to your Mobile Apps.

-## Tracker creation
+## Tracker creation differences

 ### Launch

-There are two paths you can go by:
+Launch offers two approaches to creating the tracking infrastructure.
+Both approaches use the Media Analytics Launch Extension:

-1. Use Media APIs exported by the Media Analytics Extension to the global window object:
+1. Use the media tracking APIs from a web page.

+    In this scenario, the MA Extension exports the media tracking APIs to a configured variable in the global window object:
-    `window["CONFIGURED_VARIABLE_NAME"].MediaHeartbeat.getInstance`

-    Pass a delegate object to `getInstance` that exposes functions returning a QoS object and current playhead value.
-1. Access Media APIs from a player extension that maps specific media player events to the tracking APIs.
+    ```
+    window["CONFIGURED_VARIABLE_NAME"].MediaHeartbeat.getInstance
+    ```

+1. Use the media tracking APIs from another extension.

+    In this scenario, you use the media tracking APIs exposed by the `get-instance` and `media-heartbeat` Shared Modules.

+    >[!NOTE]
+    >
+    >Shared Modules are not available for use in web pages.
+You can only use Shared Modules from another extension.

     Create a MediaHeartbeat instance using the `get-instance` Shared Module.
-    Pass a delegate object to `get-instance` that exposes functions returning a QoS object and current playhead value.
+    Pass a delegate object to `get-instance` that exposes getQoSObject() and getCurrentPlaybackTime() functions.

     ```
     var getMediaHeartbeatInstance =